mdda/mdda.github.io/_posts/OSS/2017-10-29-zeal-ml-docsets.md

 since the individual function search index points to a link that requires the page to redraw several times, causing the display to leap around.

-I found the helpful PyTorch DocSet via (https://github.com/iamaziz/PyTorch-docset) :
+I found a somewhat helpful PyTorch DocSet via (https://github.com/iamaziz/PyTorch-docset) :

 {% highlight bash %}
 # Download (with redirects enabled)